 In our study Romans chapter four, we look at justification by faith.
-We will see that this is the way it has been since the calling of Abraham.
+We will see that this is the way it has been since the calling of Avraham.

 Righteousness comes by faith and not from works as we see here.
-Even Abraham who was willing to give up his only son (which is a beautiful picture of what God was going to do for all of us) did not earn his right relationship with God.
-By faith, he believed that God would provide another son to keep His promise and, even though he did not have to really give up his son, God provided His own Son to be our perfect sacrifice.
+Even Avraham who was willing to give up his only son (which is a beautiful picture of what God was going to do for all of us) did not earn his right relationship with God.
+By faith, he believed that God would provide another son to keep his promise and, even though he did not have to really give up his son, God provided his own son to be our perfect sacrifice.

 Paul gives us another example from the Old Testament by quoting King David and Psalm 32.
 We see in this that David understood that we are not justified by works as he speaks of forgiveness.
 Forgiveness is a gift that is given from the one who was offended to the one who committed the offense.

 Now is this blessing for the circumcised only?
 Or is it also for the uncircumcised?
 For we say that Avraham's trust was credited to his account as righteousness; but what state was he in when it was so credited - circumcision or uncircumcision?
 Not in circumcision, but in uncircumcision!